 Best Practices - Creating Talent Pools

 Hiring is all about speed - incredibly when filling a necessary gap in your company.
 As your team grows, hiring also becomes a continuous action, instead of a "just when we need someone new" activity.
 You can stay ahead of the curve and be ready to fill a spot at any time by creating talent pools in your Hire account.

 Talent pools are lists of candidates who meet the qualifications for various roles in your company.
-This allows you leverage candidates who you have already sourced, or who have already applied to your openings, to have a huge head start when you're ready to fill a new position.
+This allows you to leverage candidates who you have already sourced, or who have already applied to your openings, to have a huge head start when you're ready to fill a new position.

 The best part?
 You can get started today.
 Read on to learn more!

 Start with the application form.

 Application is the perfect place to make sure you're gathering the right information about your candidates.
 The application form allows you to ask questions such as certification, skill level, and even location.

 When built properly, these answers allow you to filter and sort your candidates - making quick "go or no go" decisions during screening.
 Post-screening, these questions allow you to build lists and search for candidates from your candidate pools - all critical pieces covered below.

 If your application forms need some polishing, we've written our top tips and best practices here.

 Use labels to identify key talents or locations

 Once you have your candidates coming in to your account with stellar application information, it's time to make that information visible and helpful.

 A great way to do this is by using Candidate Labels.
 Candidate Labels allow you to apply a label to the candidate's profile, identifying key information.
 These labels are visible from the candidate lists - making it quick to scan these visually and allowing you to filter and search by labels.

 Many companies use labels and all use them a bit differently to suit their needs.
 Here are a few examples that come to mind: